Josh Elliott

-Josh Elliott is an American television journalist who most recently worked for CBS News.
+Josh Elliott (born 1971) is an American television journalist who most recently worked for CBS News.
 He has previously worked as the news anchor for ABC's Good Morning America, a sports anchor for NBC Sports and Today, and was a co-anchor for the live telecast of ESPN's morning edition of SportsCenter.

 Early life and education

 Elliott was born to Susan, who gave Elliott up for adoption.
 He was adopted by Charles Elliott and Toni Jordan and grew up in Los Angeles, California.
 When he was 13, his father came out as gay at the time of his parents' divorce.
 His father died when Elliott was 15.

 After graduating from Loyola High School of Los Angeles, Elliott attended the University of California, Santa Barbara.
 He originally enrolled at UC Santa Barbara in hopes of joining the UC Santa Barbara Gauchos men's water polo team, but instead ended up working at the university paper, The Daily Nexus.
 He graduated from UCSB in 1993 with a B.A. degree in English literature.

 Elliot worked as a stringer for the Santa Barbara News-Press.
 He then moved on to graduate school at Columbia University's Graduate School of Journalism, where he earned a Master of Science degree in 1999.
 He worked in television as a producer for Galaxy Productions before moving onto 20th Century Fox.
 He began there in development and later worked in production.
 After graduating from Columbia, Elliott worked for Sports Illustrated for six years, covering events in most major sports.